Clément Chantôme

 Clément Jean Robert Chantôme (born 11 September 1987) is a French professional footballer who plays as a central midfielder for Championnat National 2 club C'Chartres.

-A graduate of the Paris Saint-Germain Academy, Chantôme made a name for himself as a technically gifted, ball-winning box-to-box midfielder.
-Despite being used sparingly at Paris Saint-Germain, he was a fan favourite because of his home-grown status, love for the Parisian shirt, and subtle hard work.
-He played for the club's first team from 2006 to 2015, and was loaned out to Toulouse in the 2013–14 season.
+Following his graduation from the Paris Saint-Germain Academy, Chantôme made a name for himself as a technically gifted, ball-winning box-to-box midfielder.
+A fan-favourite at Paris Saint-Germain (PSG), he was noted among supporters for his home-grown status, love for the Parisian shirt, and subtle hard work.
+With PSG, Chântome won two Ligue 1, two Coupe de France, two Coupe de la Ligue, and one Trophée des Champions titles.
+He played for the club's first team from 2006 to 2015, including a loan out to Toulouse in the 2013–14 season.
 After leaving Paris, Chantôme went on to play for Bordeaux.
 He signed for Rennes in 2016, and was loaned to Lens a year later.
 In 2018, he transferred to Red Star, followed by Poissy in 2020 and C'Chartres in 2022.

 Chantôme was a France youth international; he played for the under-21s from 2006 to 2008.
 In 2012, he made an appearance for the France national team in a friendly against Japan.

 Club career

 Paris Saint-Germain

-Born in Sens, France, Chantôme played football as a youth at Savigny-le-Temple and Le Mée Sports before joining Paris Saint-Germain (PSG).
+Born in Sens, Yonne, Chantôme played football in his youth at Savigny-le-Temple and Le Mée Sports before joining Paris Saint-Germain (PSG) in 2000.

 2006–07 season

-After rising through the ranks of the academy, he was promoted to the club's first team for the 2006–07 season and signed his first professional contract with the side.
+After rising through the ranks of the academy, he was promoted to the club's first team for the 2006–07 season, and signed his first professional contract with the side.
 A technically blessed, ball-winning box-to-box midfielder, Chantôme made his debut for Paris Saint-Germain as a 75th-minute substitute against Lyon in the Trophée des Champions, which the club lost 5–4 in a penalty shootout following a 1–1 draw in 120 minutes of play.
 He made his league debut for the club as an 83rd-minute substitute in a 1–0 win against Valenciennes on 12 August 2006.
 A month later on 14 September 2006, Chantôme made his European debut in the first leg of the UEFA Cup first round against Derry City, coming on as an 84th-minute substitute in a 0–0 draw.
 Since then, he became a first-team regular for Paris Saint-Germain, starting in the midfield position.
 As the season progressed, the club finished fifteenth place in the league, having narrowly avoided relegation.
 By the end of the 2006–07 season, Chantôme had made thirty-three appearances in all competitions.